Introducing popular temples and shrines recommended for your first visit of the year in Yamagata Prefecture during the Year of the Snake!

 Located in the center of Yamagata Prefecture, this shrine has a long history.
 It is said that in 844 (Jowa 11), when An'ei, a monk from Enryaku-ji Temple on Mount Hiei in Kyoto, came to Asahi-cho to give a lecture, he appeased a dragon god that appeared to him in a dream and built a shrine there

-Also within the shrine grounds is a large cedar tree that has been designated a natural monument by Yamagata Prefecture.
-This cedar tree, with a diameter of 7.5 meters, has protected the shrine for over a thousand years as a sacred tree where a white snake lives
+Furthermore, within the shrine grounds stands a large cedar tree designated as a natural monument by Yamagata Prefecture.
+This cedar, with a diameter of 7.5 meters, has withstood storms and lightning strikes for over a thousand years, protecting the shrine as a sacred tree inhabited by a white snake

 Asahi Town is close to Yamagata city, and why not visit Toyoryu Shrine, which enshrines dragons, which are said to have an inseparable relationship with snakes, and pray for good fortune in 2025, the Year of the Snake?